atmos/hancock/README.md

 It's like your [John Hancock][johnhancock] for all of your company's apps.

 A lot of this is extracted from our internal single sign on server at [Engine Yard][ey].
-We use a different [datamapper][datamapper] backend but it should be a decent start for most people.
+We use a different [datamapper][datamapper] backend but it should be a great start for most people.

 Features
 ========